netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 RESTCONF, [RFC 8040](https://tools.ietf.org/html/rfc8040),
 specifically sections 3.4.1.1, 3.4.1.3 and 3.5.1.

-## Common features to both ETag and Last-Modified txid mechanisms
+## Common features to both etag and last-modified txid mechanisms

 Clients MAY add etag and/or last-modified attributes to zero or more individual elements in the get-config or get-data filter, in